JasonJWilliamsNY/dc_genomics/README.md

-# dc_genomics
+# datadescription-genomics
-organizational report for Data Carpentry genomics lessons
+Description and information about the dataset used in the genomic lessons